skip to Main Content

 Add Microsoft 365 group in Exchange admin center

-Fill in Microsoft 365 group name
+Fill in the Microsoft 365 group name

 Add members to Microsoft 365 group